bennesp/bennesp.github.io/content/posts/004-k3s-cilium/index.md

 # Steps
 ## Prerequisites
 - A running K3s cluster
-- Administrative access to the cluster nodes
 - The Cilium CLI tool installed
-- A backup of critical data (recommended)

 ## 🔌 1.
 Disable previous CNI